Delaware Sports Betting in 2023 - Best Legal Sportsbooks

 The pros and cons of Delaware sports betting

 There's not much to write home about when it comes to Delaware sports betting.
-The door is still open for legal online sportsbooks to enter the fray, but there seems to be little appetite for online sports betting in DE.
+The door is still open for more legal online sportsbooks to enter the fray, but there seems to be little appetite for an increase in online sports betting in DE.

 What you can't bet on in Delaware

-Delaware sports betting is limited to in-person wagers, but most bet types are available when betting at a brick-and-mortar sportsbook.
+Delaware's legal sports betting landscape is slim, but most bet types are offered when betting at any available sportsbook.
 Here are some exceptions:

 Politics